dotnet/aspnetcore/src/Caching/Caching/src/HybridCache.md

 to implement this API efficiently in the Redis implementation, and advice on others.

 Similarly, invalidation (at the `key` and `tag` level) will be implemented via an optional auxiliary service; however this API is still in design and is not discussed here.

+It is anticipated that cache hit/miss/etc usage metrics will be reported via normal profiling APIs.
+By default this will be global, but by enabling `HybridCacheOptions.ReportTagMetrics`, per-tag reporting will be enabled.

 ## Serializer configuration